 Security is a mandatory concern of any modern computing system.
 Various threat models have led to a multitude of protection solutions.
-ALF already has contributions, thanks to the HAVEGE [62] random number generator, and code obfuscating techniques (the obfuscating just-in-time compiler [55], or thread-based control flow mangling [60]).
+Members of PACAP already contributed, thanks to the HAVEGE [59] random number generator, and code obfuscating techniques (the obfuscating just-in-time compiler [54], or thread-based control flow mangling [58]).

-We plan to partner with security experts who can provide intuition, know-how and expertise, in particular in defining threat models, and assessing the quality of the solutions.
-Our background in compilation and architecture will help design more efficient and less expensive protection mechanisms.
+We partner with security experts who can provide intuition, know-how and expertise, in particular in defining threat models, and assessing the quality of the solutions.
+Our background in compilation and architecture helps design more efficient and less expensive protection mechanisms.

 We already have ongoing research directions related to security.
+SECODE (Secure Codes to Thwart Cyberphysical Attacks) is a project started January 2016, in collaboration with security experts from Télécom Paris Tech, Paris 8, Université Catholique de Louvain (Belgium), and University of Sabancı (Turkey).
 We also plan to partner with the Inria/CentraleSupelec CIDRE project-team to design a tainting technique based on a just-in-time compiler.